bertomartin/css-guidelines-1/README.md

 ### Layout rules ###

-The sections of a page holding one or more modules together.
-A layout style has only a single selector.
-This can be an ID for the general parts of the layout like footer, content, sidebar and footer.
-Other layout rules are prefixed with "l-":
+The layout category is about the sections of a page holding one or more modules together.
+A section has only a single selector.
+This could be an ID selector for the general parts of the layout like header, content, sidebar and footer.
+Other layout rules are prefixed with "l-" to make clear they are about the composition of the layout:

     /* fluid layout */
     #content {